chasharpur/uk-compare/README.md

 instead of laboriously climbing each tree in turn.

 ## What works
-At the moment all I have working is Ukkonen's algorithm extended to two versions.
-There is a partially written test rig with some sample files taken from the Charles Harpur archive.
-I hope soon to complete this to demonstrate comparison between two texts selected in the test rig.
+At the moment I have a working implementation of Ukkonen's algorithm extended to two versions.
+There is a test rig with some sample files taken from the Charles Harpur archive.
+What remains to be done is to publish this to an AWS bucket as a live demo.

 ## The future
 I hope to extend this to N versions.
 If we have N versions then the